Why I Stopped Intermittent Fasting

 Unintended Consequences of Intermittent Fasting

-There are so many things that people do on a daily basis to feel better or to heal their bodies that have unintended consequences.
+People do so many things daily to feel better or heal their bodies, but these can have unintended consequences.

-Like taking Tylenol for example, people will often take Tylenol to get rid of their headaches.
-Most of the time, Tylenol will, in fact, get rid of their headache.
+For example, people often take Tylenol to relieve their headaches.
+Most of the time, Tylenol does, in fact, get rid of the headache.

 But there are some very serious unintended consequences of taking Tylenol.

 Tylenol actually suppresses the immune system.
 It also causes oxidative stress, which triggers inflammation.
-And this is just the tip of the iceberg when it comes to known side effects of taking Tylenol.
+This is just the tip of the iceberg regarding the known side effects of Tylenol.

 A headache is your body’s way of speaking to you and letting you know something is wrong.

-The fact is – Tylenol is not healing your headache or getting to the root cause of why you have a headache in the first place; it’s simply suppressing your symptoms.
+The fact is, Tylenol is not healing your headache or addressing the root cause of why you have a headache in the first place; it’s simply suppressing your symptoms.

 And the unfortunate truth is many diets, supplements, and even natural healing modalities also just suppress symptoms, and very few actually heal.

-Which I’ve now learned is the case with intermittent fasting, and I’ll explain more about that in a bit.
+I’ve now learned that this is also true of intermittent fasting, and I’ll explain more about that in a bit.

-But first, I want to quickly address a big issue within the “alternative” health community.
+But first, I want to quickly address a significant issue within the “alternative” health community.

 Over the past few years, my view on health, nutrition, and healing has completely changed.
-Things I once thought were benefiting my body I now realize were actually causing harm.
+Things I once thought were benefiting my body, I now realize they were actually causing harm.

-I’ve been able to realize this simply due to a better understanding of basic biology and human physiology.
+I’ve realized this simply due to a better understanding of basic biology and human physiology.

 Unfortunately, the “alternative” health community is filled with terrible advice due to a lack of knowledge concerning the human body.